-New Part 4 entitled, "Consultation and Advice Prior to Starting the Faculty Proceedings".
+New Part 4 (2019) entitled, "Consultation and advice prior to starting the faculty proceedings".

-- The principal aim is to, "front load" the consultation process with a view to all consultation taking place prior to the issue of a notification of advice by the DAC. - Therefore all consultation with Historic England, Church Buildings Council, national amenity societies, local planning authorities etc. must take place before the DAC issues its notification of advice. - The period for statutory consultation has been extended from twenty eight days to forty two days. - The new Part 4 requires the DAC to assist and support parishes through the consultation process, including by ensuring that all necessary consultations are completed, and so far as possible any issues resolved, before the DAC issues its notification of advice.
+The principal aim is to "front load" the consultation process with a view to all consultation taking place prior to the issue of a notification of advice by the DAC.
+All consultation with Historic England, Church Buildings Council, national amenity societies, local planning authorities etc. must take place before the DAC issues its Notification of Advice.

-- When a parish consults the DAC on its proposals the DAC must consider whether it should give the parish initial advice to assist it in relation to its proposals.
+- The period for statutory consultation has been extended from twenty eight days to forty two days. - The new Part 4 requires the DAC to assist and support parishes through the consultation process including by ensuring that all necessary consultations are completed, and so far as possible, any issues resolved before the DAC issues its Notification of Advice. - When a parish consults the DAC on its proposals the DAC must consider whether it should give the parish initial advice to assist it in relation to its proposals.
 Whether initial advice is needed will depend upon the nature of the particular proposals.
-Where proposals are of an entirely straight forward nature, or do not involve a listed building a DAC might take the view that initial advice is not needed. - Where proposals are complex or involve making changes to a listed building, the DAC is likely to take the view that it should give initial advice to a parish. - Where changes will have an impact on the significance of a listed building are proposed the DAC must advise the parish of the need to provide statements of significance and needs (if it has not already provided them) and must also advise the parish of any applicable requirements as to consultation with Historic England, the Church Buildings Council, national amenity societies and the local planning authority. - The issue of a notification of advice to a parish should mean that the applicable consultation requirements have been complied with so that when the faculty petition reaches the Chancellor for decision there will, in the majority of cases, be no need for the Chancellor to issue special notice to various bodies inviting objections. - The DAC's notification of advice will include the DAC's principal reasons for recommending proposals for approval, or not objecting to them, where a body consulted has raised objections.
+Where proposals are of an entirely straight forward nature or do not involve a listed building the DAC might take the view that initial advice is not needed. - Where proposals are complex or involve making changes to a listed building the DAC is likely to take the view that it should give initial advice to a parish. - Where changes will have an impact on the significance of a listed building are proposed, the DAC must advise the parish of the need to provide statements of significance and needs (if it has not already provided them) and must also advise the parish of any applicable requirements as to consultation with Historic England, the Church Buildings Council, national amenity societies and the local planning authority. - The issue of a Notification of Advice to a parish should mean that the applicable consultation requirements have been complied with so that when the faculty petition reaches the Chancellor for their decision there will, in the majority of cases, be no need for the Chancellor to issue special notice to various bodies inviting objections. - The DAC's Notification of Advice will include the DAC's principal reasons for recommending proposals for approval, or not objecting to them where a body consulted has raised objections.

-A Public Notice Must Contain the Registry's E mail and Postal Address
+A Public Notice must contain the Registry's email and postal address

-• The Public Notice for a petition must provide the Registry's e mail address and postal address
+• The Public Notice for a petition must provide the Registry's email address and postal address